 Background

-Coral reefs ecosystems are amongst the most important ecosystems in the world, providing suitable environment for marine biodiversity and socio-economic benefits to communities that rely on the resources of coral reefs [1].
-However, the conditions of coral reefs are declining under the effects of climate change [2, 3], threatening the biodiversity of marine environments, and even leading to local extinction of specialist species [4].
-In tropical coral reefs, records of climate change have shown that declination in number of species and subsequently the degradation of the coral reef will be catastrophic [5].
-These issues are pressing and researchers around the world have put in significant efforts to identify the issues and address the public about the topic [6].
+Coral reef ecosystems are amongst the most important ecosystems in the world, providing a habitat for marine biodiversity and socio-economic benefits to communities that rely on the resources provided by coral reefs [1].
+However, the condition of coral reefs have been measured as declining globally under the effects of climate change [2, 3] threatening the biodiversity of marine environments, and even leading to local extinction of species [4].
+In tropical coral reefs, records of climate change have shown related declines in number of species, highlighting the consequences of degradation of coral reefs [5].
+These issues are therefore pressing and researchers around the world have put in significant efforts to identify the issues and address the topic with the public to increase awareness [6].
 Despite these efforts, tropical coral reef conditions around the world continue to decline [7, 8].
-The continuation in increase of ocean temperature causes bleaching and mortality in tropical reefs and expansion of tropical coral species into subtropical regions [9, 10].
-In 2010, record of subtropical coral reefs bleaching [11, 12] indicated that ocean warming is also affecting subtropical marine ecosystems.
-These bleaching events in the recent decades reflect the need to assess the conditions of subtropical coral reefs to conserve them.
-The subtropical coral reefs are different from tropical coral reefs in terms of reef dynamics [13], and they house a variety of marine organisms with some species of marine organisms are endemic on these reefs [14].
-Moreover, studies also reviewed the capability of these coral reefs in subtropical regions to become refugia for tropical species in the marginal areas [15].
-This leads to a new influx of research into the topic and more resources and efforts are put into conservation of subtropical coral reefs.
+The continued increase in ocean temperature causes bleaching and mortality in tropical reefs and the expansion of tropical coral species into subtropical regions [9, 10].
+In 2010, bleaching events on subtropical coral reefs in Hong Kong [11, 12] and Japan [65] indicated that ocean warming is also affecting subtropical marine ecosystems.
+These bleaching events in recent decades reflect the need to assess the conditions of subtropical coral reefs to conserve them.
+The subtropical coral reefs differ from tropical coral reefs in terms of variety of species and environment [13], whilst also serving as habitat to a variety of subtropical and tropical marine organisms, including a number of endemic taxa [14].
+Moreover, studies have also reviewed the capability of these coral reefs in subtropical regions to become refugia for tropical species under in the marginal areas [15].
+This leads to a new influx of research into the topic, and more resources and efforts are put into the conservation of subtropical coral reefs.

 Despite the efforts of research on the conservation of subtropical coral reefs, there are contradictions between studies on the hypotheses for the future role and impacts to these ecosystems, from refuge from climate change [16, 17], poleward expansion of tropical species [17, 18], and decline and loss of endemism of regions [19].
-In terms of refugia, the conditions for a site to become a refugia depends largely on the oceanographic properties of its surrounding water.
-Studies reported the importance of upwelling in the water columns to the long-term stable state of domination by thermally susceptible coral genera on the forereef of subtropical atoll by decreasing the temperature of water [15, 16].
-However, the upwelling of water column will only provide a refuge if there is synchrony between ocean warming and upwelling [16].
-For poleward expansion of tropical species, studies have shown under climate change, herbivory marine organisms and tropical corals from tropical regions are expanding into subtropical and temperate region, and these expansions have the potential to alter the community structures of subtropical and temperate regions [17, 20], this influx of tropical poleward expansion could pose a threat on the subtropical and temperate coral communities, as some key tropical coral species such as Acropora hyacinthus and Acropora muricata have higher growth rates than other species, endemic species in these regions [21] may face a declination as the result of competition with invasion of tropical species [17].
-Thus, there is a need to compile the evidence currently available to provide a summary of the current state of knowledge on different aspects of the topic.
-With the current number of primary literatures available, it is now the time where existing literature can be comprehended into a report for easy communication of current state of knowledge.
+For example, the conditions for a site to become a refugia depend largely on the oceanographic properties of its surrounding water where studies have reported the importance of upwelling in the water column to the long-term stable state of domination by thermally susceptible coral genera on the forereef of the subtropical atoll by decreasing the temperature of water [15, 16].
+However, the upwelling of the water column will only provide refuge if there is synchrony between ocean warming and upwelling [16].
+Equally, studies have shown that under climate change herbivorous marine organisms and corals from tropical regions are expanding into subtropical and temperate regions, and these expansions have the potential to alter the community structure of subtropical and temperate regions [17, 20].
+This influx of tropical poleward expansion could pose a threat to the subtropical and temperate coral communities, as some key tropical coral species such as Acropora hyacinthus and Acropora muricata have much higher growth rates than other endemic species in these regions [21].
+These endemic taxa may therefore face decline as the result of competition tropical species [17].
+The increase in literature investigating the topics introduced an opportunity to compile the evidence currently available to provide a summary of the current state of knowledge on different aspects of the topic.